 Exploring Bermuda’s Culture Capital

 The City of Hamilton, Bermuda's capital, is also its cultural centrepiece, replete with art galleries, museums, shops and international businesses.
 Get a healthy start at Devil’s Isle Café with the likes of The Paleo Breakfast, then explore fine art (local and international) at the Bermuda National Gallery.
 Walk past the Historical Society Museum and 1821 Perot Post Office on your way to the Hamilton Princess, a historic hotel with a renowned modern art collection.
 Stroll the property to admire works by Andy Warhol, Banksy and Nelson Mandela.
-Then have lunch at Marcus’ onsite – the restaurant is the creation of internationally acclaimed chef Marcus Samuelsson.

 In the afternoon, stop into Gallery One Seventeen to see beautiful Bermuda landscape paintings, and Crisson & Hind African Gallery featuring intricate stone sculptures by Zimbabwean artists.
 Shop eclectic gifts and clothing curated personally by owner Nicole Golden at Urban Cottage and delicate jewellery inspired by the island’s pink sand at Alexandra Mosher Studio Jewellery Just around the corner, stop into Della Valle to be fitted for a gorgeous bejewelled pair of soft leather sandals custom-made for your feet.